Kobakat/Algorithms/README.md

 # Algorithms

 This repository contains common algorithm concepts and implementations in C/C++ as well as notes on their time/space complexity.
-The src folder *will* contain many subdirectories that describe the type of algorithms contained inside.
-Each source file will explicitly state the name of the algorithm they implement.
+The src folder contains many subdirectories that describe the type of algorithms contained inside.

 ## Table of Contents